dominodatalab/python-domino/README.md

 * *publishApiEndpoint:* (Optional) Whether or not to publish an API endpoint from the resulting output.

+> ### runs_start_blocking(*command, isDirect, commitId, title, tier, publishApiEndpoint, poll_freq=5, max_poll_time=6000*)

+Same as method `run_start` except make a blocking request that waits until job is finished.

+* *command:* The command to run as an array of strings where members of the array represent arguments of the command.
+E.g. `["main.py", "hi mom"]`
+* *isDirect:* (Optional) Whether or not this command should be passed directly to a shell.
+* *commitId:* (Optional) The commitId to launch from.
+If not provided, will launch from latest commit.
+* *title:* (Optional) A title for the run.
+* *tier:* (Optional) The hardware tier to use for the run.
+Will use project default tier if not provided.
+* *publishApiEndpoint:* (Optional) Whether or not to publish an API endpoint from the resulting output.
+* *poll_freq:* (Optional) Number of seconds in between polling of the Domino server for status of the task that is running.
+* *max_poll_time:* (Optional) Maximum number of seconds to wait for a task to complete.
+If this threshold is exceeded, an exception is raised.

 > ### runs_stdout(*runId*)

 Get stdout emitted by a particular run.
 The parameters are: